TomWu370/LeetCode-Gacha/README.md

-Inspired and improved version of https://github.com/ltisz/DecisionWheel.git
+Inspired by and improved version of https://github.com/ltisz/DecisionWheel.git